 The mission of the Park Scholarships program is to bring exceptional students to NC State, based on outstanding accomplishments and potential in scholarship, leadership, service, and character.
 The program develops and supports Park Scholars in these areas, preparing them for lifelong contributions to the campus, state, nation, and world.

 The Park Scholarships are named for the late Roy H. Park ’31, an NC State alumnus who created the charitable Park Foundation, dedicated to education, media, and the environment.
 With a generous grant from the Park Foundation, the Park Scholarships program was established in 1996 to provide a superb educational opportunity for exceptionally talented and well-prepared young men and women who merit the intellectual challenge of a distinguished faculty and a superior university.
-To date, sixteen classes of Park Scholars have graduated and have built a vibrant alumni network.
+To date, 17 classes of Park Scholars have graduated and have built a vibrant alumni network.

 Approximately 35 scholarships will be awarded this year to outstanding high school seniors for undergraduate study in any discipline at NC State.
 For more details about the program and recent accomplishments of Park Scholars and Alumni, please review the 2014-2015 Annual Report.